nogsp/Go-Client-Server/README.md

   ./run_clientsUDP.sh //for UDP clients

   To storage logs:
-    Each client(TCP or UDP) adds their average execution time to a txt file(log-meanTime-TCPClients.txt and log-meanTime-UDPClients.txt)
+    Each client(TCP or UDP) adds their average execution time to a txt file(log-meanTime-TCPClients.txt and log-meanTime-UDPClients.txt).